 Adam J. Freeman D.D.S.

-Adam J. Freeman, D.D.S., D-ABFO, MAGD earned his dental degree from Columbia University’s College of Dental Medicine.
+Adam J. Freeman, D.D.S, MAGD earned his dental degree from Columbia University’s College of Dental Medicine.
 He completed a fellowship in forensic odontology at the University of Texas Health Science Center at San Antonio and Center for Education and Research in Forensics (CERF) in 2003.

-Dr. Freeman is a Diplomate of the American Board of Forensic Odontology and is a past President of the organization.
-He is also a past President of the American Society of Forensic Odontology, and currently serves as the Chair of the American Academy of Forensic Sciences Odontology section.
-He is one of a handful of board certified forensic dentists.
+Dr. Freeman is a former Diplomate of the American Board of Forensic Odontology and is a past President of the organization.
+He is also a past President of the American Society of Forensic Odontology, and currently serves as the Immediate Past Chair of the American Academy of Forensic Sciences Odontology section.
 He is the Dental Section Chief of Health and Human Services DMORT Region 1, a federal team dedicated to identifying the victims of mass fatality incidents.
 He is the Founder and Director of The State of Connecticut’s Disaster Identification Response Team (D.I.R.T), and a past Deputy Chair of Interpol's Disaster Victim Identification Odontology Working Group.